pahkasoft/tsup-plugin-inline-assets/README.md

-# tsup-plugin-inline-assets
+# @tspro/tsup-plugin-inline-assets

-Use this plugin to import
+Use this plugin to import assets such as images and audio.

 ## Install
 ```sh